Artms: Name

-The name Artms was inspired by Ancient Greek's goddess of the moon named Artemis, as well as the NASA's project Artemis program, intended to return to the Moon and send the first woman and the first person of color to land on the Moon.
+The name Artms was inspired by the ancient Greek goddess of the Moon, named Artemis, as well as NASA's Artemis program, which intends to return to the Moon and land the first woman and person of color on it.

-The group's name originally formed as a project by Modhaus in 2023 prior to debut as a permanent group in May 2024.
+The group's name originally referred to a project by Modhaus in 2023 prior to the members' debut as a permanent group in May 2024.

-Career
+History

 2022–2023: Signing with Modhaus and Artms project

 In November 2022, nine members of Loona, including the quintet, applied for a provisional injunction to suspend their exclusive contracts due to Chuu's removal from the group.
-On January 13, 2023, the exclusive contracts of Heejin] Kim Lip, Jinsoul, and Choerry were successfully terminated from Blockberry Creative.
+On January 13, 2023, the exclusive contracts of Heejin, Kim Lip, Jinsoul, and Choerry were successfully terminated from Blockberry Creative.
 On March 17, the four Loona members signed exclusive contracts with Modhaus after their contracts with Blockberry Creative were terminated.
 On June 21, Haseul, another member of Loona, signed with Modhaus after her contract with Blockberry Creative was suspended.

-On June 19, 2023, Modhaus announced that the trio Odd Eye Circle would return with their second extended play Version Up on July 12, as a part of the first project of Artms.
+On June 19, 2023, Modhaus announced that the trio Odd Eye Circle would return with their second extended play Version Up on July 12, as a part of the Artms project.
 On October 26, the solo single "Plastic Candy" by member Haseul was released.
-Her first small theater concert entitled Music Studio 81.8Hz dated from October 26 to October 29.
+Her first small theater concert entitled Music Studio 81.8 Hz dated from October 26 to October 29.
 On October 31, member Heejin released her first EP K as a part of the Artms project.
-On December 1, Artms released the single "The Carol 3.0", a continuation of The Carol series from their Loona days and their first release as a five-member group.
+On December 1, Artms released the single "The Carol 3.0", a continuation of Loona's "The Carol" series and their first release as a five-member group.
 An English version of "The Carol 3.0" was released on December 11.